storyprotocol/documentation/docs/Protocol Concepts/ip-asset/ipa-metadata-standard.md

       </td>

       <td style={{ textAlign: "left" }}>
-        Hashed string of the media (for infringement checking)
+        Hashed string of the media using SHA-256 hashing algorithm.
+See [here](https://docs.story.foundation/docs/ipa-metadata-standard#hashing-content) for how that is done.
       </td>

       <td style={{ textAlign: "left" }}>